Bambu Indah

 Activities

-• Take a dip in the freshwater, unchlorinated river-pool then chill on your veranda, soak up those views and watch the swallows and butterflies fill their day
+• Take a dip in the freshwater, unchlorinated pool or natural riverside ponds then chill on your veranda, soak up those views and watch the swallows and butterflies fill their day

-• Visit the owner's remarkable and truly inspirational Green School (a 20-minute drive), the Green Village and jewellery factory may also be of interest
+• Visit the owner's truly inspirational Green School (a 20-minute drive); the Green Village and jewellery factory may also be of interest

-• Enjoy a massage or morning yoga in super peaceful surroundings
+• Enjoy a massage, sauna or invigorating ice bath, or morning yoga in super peaceful surroundings

-• Go hiking in the surrounding hills; if John Hardy is in residence, don't miss the morning 'trash walk'
+• Go hiking in the surrounding hills; don't miss the morning 'trash walk' where you tour the property and local village while doing some good for the environment

 Activities on site or nearby include: